Weekly review of Azerbaijan's foreign exchange market

 1.7499

-The official exchange rate of the manat against the ruble has dropped by 0.0035 manat.
-The average AZN/RUB rate has decreased by 0.0032 manat and reached 0.0282 manat per ruble.
+The official exchange rate of the manat against the ruble has increased by 0.0012 manat.
+The average AZN/RUB rate has decreased by 0.0006 manat and reached 0.0276 manat per ruble.

 |